f3mf/gdo/docs/knowledge-organization/metadata-analysis.md

 The way they treat the descriptive layers of comics magazines is essentially aligned with LRM.

+#### Capti

+Capti is a web portal developed within the Italian national project _Spreading visual culture: contemporary art through periodicals, archives and illustrations_ (2013-2016), coordianted by Giorgio Bacci of Scuola Normale Superiore of Pisa.
+It involved meritorious work on the detailed description of periodical instalments down to single illustrations, flyers, and advertisements.
+For these metadata we identified the International Standard Bibliographic Description for Serials and Other Continuing Resources (ISBD(CR)) as providing a sufficiently granular descriptive framework, which is the same standard [used](https://cultura.comune.fi.it/system/files/2018-12/PERIODICI_xSola_letturax_0.pdf) by the Gabinetto scientifico-letterario G. P. Vieusseux in Florence, an institution that among its activities similarly deals with digitization of modern periodicals.
+This project is noteworthy for the innovative approach at the time: through collaboration with source libraries, it enhanced standard bibliographic descriptions of periodicals—traditionally excluding content—by integrating analytically described digitizations.

 ## Overview

 {{ read_csv('../data/tables/scouting.csv', keep_default_na=False) }}